How to Prepare Minutes for a Meeting

 - Verbatim minutes, like transcripts, are a record of every single word said at a meeting.
 They are often long and can be difficult to skim for a particular piece of information.
 With the exception of courtroom proceedings and Congress, a verbatim record of a meeting is rarely necessary.
 Verbatim minutes will not always follow the agenda.

-provides consumers and business people with such solutions as: video camera rental
+provides consumers and business people with services such as: video camera rental

 solutions, printer rental